 When trying to prove intent, the length of time you spend in a home does not determine your domicile and residency.

 The critical factor in determining your domicile is your intent.
-Many individuals choose to state their domicile depending on various factors they benefit from.
-These factors can be based on taxes such as state income tax.
+Many individuals choose to state their domicile depending on various factors from which they benefit.
+These factors can be based on taxes such as state tax on income.

-It is vital to determine and state your domicile for tax purposes.
+It is important to determine and state your domicile for tax purposes.
 There are three main types of tax liabilities involved, including:

 • Personal Income Tax